Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Simulation Experiments and Analysis

 Two metrics are used to evaluate policy performance: \begin{itemize} \item \textbf{Success Rate:} The proportion of trials in which the humanoid doesn't fall during the testing time. \item \textbf{Peak Torque:} The average of the maximum root-mean-square (RMS) torque across all joints for each successful trial.
 For each trial, the RMS torque is computed over time for each joint, then the maximum RMS value among all joints is selected and are averaged over all successful trials.
 Only successful trials are considered to avoid spurious values from post-fall twitching. \end{itemize}

-The results in \Cref{tab:successrate} indicate that while all policies perform equally well under mild perturbations (30N), MORL-based policies exhibit greater robustness at higher force magnitudes.
+The results in Table II indicate that while all policies perform equally well under mild perturbations (30N), MORL-based policies exhibit greater robustness at higher force magnitudes.
 In particular, MORL-f consistently achieves the highest success rates without increasing joint torque.
+We note that MORL-m does not minimize peak torque by design, as it balances command tracking and compliance simultaneously.
+In contrast, MORL-c prioritizes compliance and therefore exhibits lower peak torque under strong perturbations.
 Even under 50N perturbations, MORL-m and MORL-f maintain a 50\% success rate, whereas the baseline fails completely.
 Moreover, in most cases, greater policy compliance corresponds to lower peak joint torque.
 These findings highlight the robustness advantage of MORL agents in terms of both stability and compliance.